 Birding in Yellowstone is incredible!
 Yellowstone is home to about 300 species of birds during the summer months, creating a unique birding opportunity in the Rocky Mountains.
 Mountain bluebirds are a local favorite, Yellow-headed blackbirds sing to their mates in the wetlands, and Sandhill cranes make their eerie call as wolves howl in the distance.

-Yellowstone Birding tours are generally road-based to maximize the number of species we see, but we may be able to find a few extra species on a short hike as well (full day tours only).
+Our privately guided birding tours are generally road-based to maximize the number of species we see, but we may be able to find a few extra species on a short hike as well (full day tours only).
 Mountain chickadees and Red-breasted nuthatches tend to hide in the trees!

 It is not uncommon to see a life bird (a bird you have never seen before in your life) on a half-day birding trip in Yellowstone.
 On a full-day tour, we can target specific species in a variety of habitats.
 Book your tour now to start adding to your life list!